Noroff-FEU-Assignments/project-exam-2-hhummus/README.md

 ## How to

-1. You need to log in to have access to this app.
+1. You need to log in to have access to the app.
-      -- First time using the app you have to register your email and make a password.
-After this you'll be logged in.
+      + First time using the app you have to register your email and make a password.
+After this you'll be automatically logged in.
-      -- When you have registered an email you can use the login field as normally.
+      + When you have registered an email you can use the login field as normally.

 ### A registered user

-As a registered and logged in user you can make posts to your profile and see them in your feed.
-You can edit them and delete them.
-You can post comments on other users post.
-You can update your banner image as well as your avatar.
-You can search for profiles and posts.
-And you can follow and unfollow profiles.
+As a logged in user you can

+1. Create posts and see them in your feed.
+2. You can edit and delete your posts.
+3. You can post comments on other users post.
+4. You can update your banner image as well as your avatar.
+5. You can search for profiles and posts by name.
+6. You can follow and unfollow profiles.
+7. You can visit other profiles.
+8. You can visit your own profile.

 ### This app is hosted on Netlify